pewresearch/pewtils/README.md

 Please refer to the [official documentation](https://pewresearch.github.io/pewtils) for information on how to use this package.

-## Acknowledgements

-The following authors contributed to this repository:
-- Patrick van Kessel
-- Brian Broderick
-- Skye Toor
-- Regina Widjaya
-- Emma Remy
-- Onyi Lam
-- Galen Stocking
-- Dennis Quinn

-Pew Research Center is a subsidiary of The Pew Charitable Trusts, its primary funder.
-This report is a collaborative effort based on the input and analysis of [a number of individuals and experts at Pew Research Center](link here).

 ## Use Policy

 In addition to the [license](https://github.com/pewresearch/pewtils/blob/master/LICENSE), Users must abide by the following conditions: